 - 1 teaspoon salt

 - 4 cups shredded cheddar jack cheese

-- Melt butter.
+- Melt your butter in a pan on the stovetop.
 Add flour and whisk in until lumps are gone.
-Continue stirring frequently while cooking over low heat until golden brown.
-Add milk and seasonings.
-Heat over low heat, stirring frequently until thickened.
+Continue stirring frequently while cooking over low heat until light golden brown.
+Add milk and seasonings and whisk.
+Heat over low heat, stirring frequently, until thickened.

 - Peel and slice potatoes into thin, even ovals.
 Prepare a 10x13 inch grill-safe baking dish with baking spray.
 Layer potatoes, sauce, ham, and cheese.
 Repeat, and end the casserole with a layer of potatoes and cheese on top.